 In addition to alternating between their stories, there is also an elderly woman who is returning to Paris from her current home in America to attend a remembrance event.
 You can assume from the beginning that it is one of the sisters, but you don’t know which one it is, and what that might mean about the other sister – did she die during the war?
 Is she still alive?
 Did they ever reconcile?

 I loved that The Nightingale by Kristin Hannah showed so many different aspects of the war – life in the countryside and in the cities, Nazis who are decent people and Nazis who are just so evil, the Resistance movement, the concentration camps.

 And yet, it didn’t feel like it was trying too hard to pack in every possible angle.
 Every bit of the story seemed natural to the narrative, with every choice, every new hardship, every new loss seeming almost inevitable as the war progresses.

 It’s a heart-breaking story, not just because of those who die, but also because of those that have to live with the ways the war changed them, but it’s also hopeful.
 I listened to Sarah’s Key a couple of years ago and I found that book just so depressing.
 This one didn’t leave me with that heavy, dark feeling afterward.

-I listened to the audio version of this one and it is fantastically done.
+I listened to The Nightingale audiobook and it is fantastically done.
 The narrators had lovely accents, and it was easy to follow along between the three separate story lines (which isn’t always the case on audio).

 Also, if you want more WWII from a woman’s point of view, Code Name Verity reminds me a lot of this one and it is excellent.